Limiting qualified immunity for cops was a bipartisan issue after George Floyd's murder. What happened?

 Qualified immunity was created in a series of Supreme Court decisions starting in the 1960s, which ruled that government employees cannot be held liable in federal civil court for violating someone’s civil rights—unless their conduct flew in the face of “clearly established” law.
 That, it turns out, is a high and often arbitrary bar to clear.
 As I reported last summer, for the law to be considered “clearly established,” a judge must have previously found similar actions in a past case with nearly identical facts to be unlawful.
 In practice, this standard lets cops off the hook for blatantly illegal behavior, simply due to a lack of precedent.
 In one prominent example, a court had previously ruled that “the Fourth Amendment prohibited unleashing a dog to attack a suspect who had surrendered by lying on the ground.”
 But later, when other police officers were sued for setting a dog loose on a suspect sitting with his hands in the air, a judge still granted qualified immunity and dismissed the case.
 The law wasn’t “clearly established,” according to that judge, because the suspect was sitting, not lying down.

 In the weeks after Floyd was killed, limiting qualified immunity became the closest thing there was to a consensus issue in police reform.
-Marchers in the streets of Minnesota, New York, and Ohio lifted signs calling to abolish the previously obscure legal doctrine.
+Marchers in the streets of Minnesota, New York, and Ohio lifted signs calling for its abolition.
 Polling repeatedly found strong public support for allowing civilians to sue cops for misconduct.
 And Congress took notice.
 The Ending Qualified Immunity Act in the House drew Democratic, Republican, and Libertarian co-sponsors.
-In the Senate, Mike Braun (R-Indiana) introduced his own bill curbing qualified immunity.
-Lindsay Graham (R-South Carolina), Mike Lee (R-Utah), and Rand Paul (R-Kentucky) all signaled their openness to work on the issue.
+In the Senate, Indiana Republican Mike Braun introduced his own bill curbing qualified immunity.
+Fellow GOPers Lindsay Graham (South Carolina), Mike Lee (Utah), and Rand Paul (Kentucky) all signaled their openness to work on the issue.
 Another bill, the George Floyd Justice in Policing Act, first introduced last June and still in the works, proposes eliminating qualified immunity for cops, as well as banning chokeholds, carotid holds, and no-knock warrants.

 Yet despite that initial momentum, prospects for nationwide qualified immunity reform have dimmed.
 The George Floyd Justice in Policing Act is the furthest along, but it’s far from certain if it will pass—or if it will include limits on qualified immunity in its final form.
 After getting through the House a second time this March, the bill is stalled in closed-door negotiations, with Congress poised to blow past the May 25 deadline President Joe Biden set for the anniversary of Floyd’s death.